Keep Your Hands Off Eizouken!

-Keep Your Hands Off Eizouken! (映像研には手を出すな！, Eizōken ni wa Te o Dasu na!)
-(Note: "Eizōken" means "motion picture studies" or "video research" in Japanese.) is a Japanese manga series written and illustrated by Sumito Ōwara.
-It has been serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits since 2016 and has been collected in nine tankōbon volumes as of December 2024.
+Keep Your Hands Off Eizouken! (映像研には手を出すな！, Eizōken ni wa Te o Dasu na!
+(Note: "Eizōken" means "motion picture studies" or "video research" in Japanese.)) is a Japanese manga series written and illustrated by Sumito Ōwara.
+It has been serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits since 2016 and has been collected in ten tankōbon volumes as of January 2026.

 An anime television series adaptation produced by Science Saru aired from January to March 2020.
 A live-action television series was broadcast from April to May 2020.
 A live-action film adaptation premiered in September 2020.

 Plot

 First-year high schooler Midori Asakusa loves anime so much, she insists that "concept is everything" in animation.
 While she spends her time doodling endless ideas and settings in her sketchbook, she has not taken the first step to creating anime, insisting that she cannot do it alone.
 After Asakusa's money-loving best friend Sayaka Kanamori notices her genius and drive, and when it becomes clear that their classmate and charismatic fashion model Tsubame Mizusaki wants to be an animator, the energetic trio start an animation club.
 Together, the three aim to realize the "ultimate world" that exists in their minds, and come to see the power that fiction and imagination have on their lives and the world around them.